 Safety, Security, and Technical Standards

-Safety is one of the Seven Pro’s strongest suits.
-You get PEN protection with pen fault detection as part of the charger’s comprehensive safety suite, built-in RCD features, and access control, useful for both private homes and shared parking.
-Additional safety features include temperature monitoring and UV/OV protection, ensuring reliable and secure operation.
-The charger also features a cable lock and cable lock functionality to prevent theft or accidental disconnection, enhancing overall security.
+Safety is well covered.
+You get integrated PEN fault detection, 6mA DC leakage protection, and RFID access control, useful for both private homes and shared parking.
+Additional safeguards include temperature monitoring, over-voltage and under-voltage protection, and automatic restart recovery after a fault or power cut.
 Modern connectivity standards are included, so you’re set if you ever want to connect with third-party energy or fleet software.

 PEN Protection, PEN Fault Protection, and RCD Protection

-PEN protection usually means you don’t need an earth rod, which saves your electrician some work.
-There’s also PEN fault protection and a built-in 6mA RCD with self-test.
+PEN fault protection usually means you don’t need an earth rod, which saves your electrician some work.
+The charger has built-in 6mA DC leakage detection and is designed to work with a Type A RCD on the supply circuit.

 That combination adds a solid safety layer, but it’s not a substitute for proper installation.
 Always get a qualified electrician for the job.